tomarrok/docker-node-api/README.md

 # How to use this image?
 You have two ways to use this image :
 - Use `docker pull tomarrok/docker-node-api` command.
-- Download the [Github repository](https://github.com/tomarrok/docker-node-api) and use `docker built .`.
+- Download the [Github repository](https://github.com/tomarrok/docker-node-api) and use `docker build .`.

 # Configuration
 By default, REST API name and listening port are provided by the image Dockerfile with the following parameters :